tekshteint/tekshteint/README.md

 Welcome to my Github!

-Currently I'm a college student at CSULB and aiming to graduate around late 2023 or mid 2024.
+Currently I'm a college student at CSULB and aiming to graduate around 2024.
 Here are some of my Computer Science course projects that I have created.

 I started out learning python in CIS 40, then took CIS 41A and 35A concurrently.